tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_access_json_values.md

 ## Printing a JSON value to the page

-Let's say you wanted to print part of the JSON (the wind speed data) to the page (not just the console).
-This involves a little bit of JavaScript (or jQuery to make it easier).
+Let's say you wanted to print part of the JSON (the wind speed data) to the page, not just the console.
+(By "print," I mean make the value appear on the page, not send it to a printer.)
+Printing the value involves a little bit of JavaScript (or jQuery to make it easier).

 I'm assuming you're starting with the [same code](https://idratherbewriting.com/learnapidoc/assets/files/weather-plain.html) from the [previous tutorial](docapis_json_console.html).
 That code looks like this: